Learn how to build DIY pallet shelves, repurposed from any reclaimed wood! A simple, free project offering loads of workshop storage!

 Or take the finished dream workshop tour (to date!)
 HERE

-Especially if we’re talking about free pallet wood.
+Especially if we’re talking about diy projects that use free pallet wood.

 And just yesterday, I landed two wood doors from the curb that will act as other workstations, which I’ll share with you soon!